tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - Taking ammo from weapons in the world will now make an "ammo retrieval" sound.
     - Saving is now possible while an infolink is playing.
 The infolink will be aborted.
     - The current ammo type is now displayed in the Ammo display as well as on the belt, to facilitate selecting weapons that aren't currently on the belt.
+    - The Toolbelt and Augmentation Icons will show multiple hotkeys, if multiple are assigned.
     - Optionally, bars and clubs can be made to continue their standard music during conversations, rather than restarting.
     - Items in the world now show their pickup count in their name tag if stacked, such as `Lockpick (2)`.
         - This should be exceptionally rare as items are normally dropped one-at-a-time, so this should only really be relevant in the MJ12 prison escape mission.